Preparing For Your Appearance

 computer and Recording platform

 We require guests use a desktop or laptop PC or MAC during interviews.
-We use a browser-based platform called Riverside.
-It’s very simple and intuitive software, and here’s a rundown on how to use it.
+We use a very simple and intuitive browser-based platform called Riverside.
+Please note, Google Chrome is the only browser that fully supports the features in Riverside.
+Here’s a link to download Chrome.

-Prior to the interview, we will send a link to our recording studio.
+Prior to the interview, Riverside will email a link to our recording studio.
 A couple of minutes prior to our scheduled time, click it to enter the Green Room.
-If this is your first time using the site, you may need to request permissions.
-To do this, simply press ‘Request Camera Permissions.’
+If this is your first time using the site, you may see some prompts that request permissions.
+To grant access, simply press ‘Request Camera Permissions.’

 This will prompt a popup, asking if Riverside can access your microphone and camera.
 Click ‘Allow.’